List of Full House and Fuller House characters: Bobby Popko

 Bobby Popko (portrayed by Isaak Presley) is Jackson's best friend and Ramona's ex-boyfriend.

 Taylor

 Taylor (portrayed by Lucas Jaye) is Max's friend who challenges him.

 Rose Harbenberger

 Rose Harbenberger (portrayed by Mckenna Grace) is C.J.'s daughter, and Max's love interest.

-Pamela
+Pamela Katsopolis II

-Pamela (portrayed by Madilynn Jefferson and McKenzie Jefferson) is the adoptive daughter of Jesse and Becky.
-She is named after Jesse's late sister Pamela.
+Pamela Katsopolis II (portrayed by Madilynn Jefferson and McKenzie Jefferson) is the adoptive daughter of Jesse and Becky.
+She is named after Jesse's late sister Pamela Katsopolis Tanner.

-Rocki
+Rocki Mahan

-Roxanne "Rocki" (portrayed by Landry Bender) is Gia's daughter who attends summer school with Jackson and is Jackson's new love interest.
+Roxanne "Rocki" Mahan (portrayed by Landry Bender) is Gia's daughter who attends summer school with Jackson and is Jackson's new love interest.
 They become a couple in the finale episode of season three but she breaks up with him in season four.
 They get back together in season five.

-Danielle "Dani" Gibbler
+Danielle "Dani" Tanner-Gibbler

-Danielle "Dani" Jo Gibbler (portrayed by an unidentified toddler) is Stephanie and Jimmy's daughter.
+Danielle Jo "Dani" Tanner-Gibbler (portrayed by an unidentified toddler) is Stephanie and Jimmy's daughter.